 Our congregation is composed of long-time members, adults and youth.
 We are very active in missions, both locally and world-wide.
-We are excited about the possibilities of working and planning activities with Mayflower Congregational.
+We would like to create and support more church activities for all ages.

 3e.
 CHURCH FINANCES

 Current annual income (dollars used during most recent fiscal year)